jmtayloruk/jmtayloruk.github.io/_posts/2021-10-12-phd-applications-overseas.md

 Some European funding bodies may require a standalone MSc research degree before you can undertake a PhD that is funded by them.

 Funding varies between countries, but PhD students in the sciences can expect some form of stipend or even a salary with employee benefits
-(see for example this [https://www.kuleuven.be/personeel/jobsite/en/phd/phd-information#working-conditions](rather complex breakdown) of salary and benefits at one Belgian institution).
+(see for example [this rather complex breakdown](https://www.kuleuven.be/personeel/jobsite/en/phd/phd-information#working-conditions) of salary and benefits at one Belgian institution).
 The stipend or salary level varies strongly from country to country and the source of funding.
 Universities might offer their own PhD studentships, often with the expectation that those students help with undergraduate teaching.
 Researchers with European Research Council (ERC) grants often have generous (and highly competitive) funded PhD positions available.